 Because of the obstacles Ramirez creates for federal court litigation, filing these cases in state court is an attractive alternative.
 If a case is filed in state court, the defendant will often have the right to remove it to federal court, but if the federal court lacks jurisdiction because of Article III standing, it will remand the case back to state court.
 The case can then be litigated in state court—if the state court’s standing rules are less restrictive than Ramirez.

 This article explains why state courts are not bound by Ramirez and should not import its holdings into their own standing doctrines.
-Of special utility to practitioners is a new NCLC state-by-state analysis of state court standing rules as they apply to consumer claims.
-This analysis was released March 27, 2022.
-It has now been updated to reflect new state supreme court decisions, and will continue to be updated in the future.
+Of special utility to practitioners is a new NCLC state-by-state analysis of state court standing rules as they apply to consumer claims, which for a limited time is free to the public.

 Why Ramirez Does Not Limit State Court Standing to Bring Claims under Federal Consumer Protection Statutes